selodesigns/scriptcompile/README.md

 ## Installation

-1. Download the `install_scriptcompile.bat` script
+1. Download the `scriptcompile.bat` script
 2. Right-click the script and select "Run as administrator"
 3. The installation script will:
    - Create a `Scripts` folder in your user profile directory (if it doesn't exist)